Service Dogs for Veterans with PTSD

 Dogs are trained in tasks including anxiety and nightmare interruption, turning on lights, retrieving items, and supporting their handler in crowded public situations that might provoke anxiety for individuals with PTSD.
 In the future, we hope to expand this new placement type to include first responders with PTSD.

-The criteria for participation in this program include living within 200-miles of Santa Rosa, California, Medford, New York, or Irving, Texas, and veteran status.
+The criteria for participation in this program include living within 200-miles of Santa Rosa, California, Medford, New York, or Irving, Texas, veteran status, and service-connected PTSD.
 At this time, Canine Companions does not train dogs to work with individuals who desire support for PTSD outside of the context of the program.

 Canine Companions for Independence has provided many assistance dogs to US war veterans across the country.